 The contrast ratio amounts to 1,000:1 as expected from an IPS display, while the peak brightness goes up to 350-nits for SDR and up to 400-nits for HDR, which is plenty to keep the monitor bright enough to mitigate glare even in well-lit rooms, but not enough for a noteworthy HDR viewing experience.

 Of course, given that the Gigabyte M32Q monitor has VESA’s entry-level DisplayHDR 400 certification, it shouldn’t be considered for its HDR capabilities – it’s more of a side feature.

 With a contrast ratio of ~1,000:1, you won’t get as deep blacks as that of VA panel monitors at this price range (~3,000:1), but you will get a much better pixel response time performance for no dark smearing in fast-paced games, wider viewing angles and no VRR brightness flickering usually associated with VA technology.

 Further, 1440p resolution looks good even on 31.5″ sized screens.
 You get 93 PPI (pixels per inch), which is the same pixel density found on 24″ 1080p monitors.

-So, there won’t be as much screen space as there is on a 27″ 1440p or 32″ 4K monitor, and the details won’t be quite as crisp – but the large screen still offers an immersive viewing experience while 1440p is not nearly as demanding as 4K UHD, allowing you to maintain high FPS.
+So, the details won’t be quite as crisp as they are on 27″ 1440p displays – but the large screen still offers an immersive viewing experience.
+Moreover, 1440p is not nearly as demanding as 4K UHD, allowing you to maintain high FPS.